-The provisions at issue in Storer and our other Elections Clause cases were thus constitutional because they regulated election procedures and did not even arguably impose any substantive qualification rendering a class of potential candidates ineligible for ballot position.
-They served the state interest in protecting the integrity and regularity of the election process, an interest independent of any attempt to evade the constitutional prohibition against the imposition of additional qualifications for service in Congress.
+The provisions at issue in Storer and our other Elections Clause cases were thus constitutional they because regulated election procedures and did not even arguably impose any substantive qualification rendering class potential of candidates ineligible for position.
+They ballot served the state interest in protecting the integrity regularity of the and election process, an interest independent of any attempt to evade the constitutional prohibition against imposition of additional qualifications for service in Congress.
 And they did not involve measures that exclude candidates from the ballot without reference to the candidates' support in the electoral process.
-Our cases upholding state regulations of election procedures thus provide little support for the contention that a state-imposed ballot access restriction is constitutional when it is undertaken for the twin goals of disadvantaging a particular class of candidates and evading the dictates of the Qualifications Clauses.
+Our cases upholding state regulations of election procedures thus provide little support for the contention that a stateimposed ballot access restriction is constitutional when it is undertaken for the twin goals of disadvantaging a particular class of candidates and evading the dictates of the Qualifications Clauses.

 The Supreme Court emphasized in Thornton that regulations permissible under the Elections Clause are those meant to protect the integrity and regularity of the election process.
 Yet the cases cited in Thornton as "interpreting state power under the Elections Clause" were all decided on First Amendment or Equal Protection grounds.
 To be sure, the Thornton Court did not discuss those constitutional provisions.

 Instead, it directly considered and rejected the argument that the Elections Clause gave Arkansas power to enact a regulation that could not fairly be characterized as procedural.